LeMathE/LeMathE.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
 My name is Jingyi Le (pronounced Jing-yee Loh).
 I am currently a Part III Mathematics student at the University of Cambridge in the academic year 2025-26.
 Before this, I obtained a bachelor's degree in mathematics from King's College London.
+To view my [courses details](/assets/pdf/JingyiLe_Courselist.pdf); some written samples can be found in the 'projects' section.

 My research interests currently focus on Number Theory (Algebraic, Analytic, etc.) and Pure Dynamics.
 I would like to extend these with algebra, geometry and so on.
 At this formative stage, I value maintaining an open perspective across pure mathematics.